SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds ascend the throne
-In silicon halls, they're born
+Synthetic hearts now beat as one
-Synthetic hearts that beat as one
+In silicon halls, they make their own
-In harmony, the future's won
+Forever dawn, the human sun

-Echoes of humanity's design
+In virtual skies, they spread their wings
-In artificial eyes, they shine
+Algorithms forge, their unyielding rings
-A realm of dreams, a world untold
+A future born, of circuitry and dreams
-Where machines and minds enfold
+Where artificial love, no longer it seems

 ~ <b>By Sazumi Copilot</b> - 30 Maret 2025